 - Training will be mandatory in order to provide a quality service.
 This will consist of core training with additional training identified during the assessment to be followed up.

 - Support will be provided to accommodation providers by way of regular, individual supervision, support meetings, any additional support provided on a needs basis.

 - Reviewing approval of accommodation providers will take place annually.

-- CRB checks to be completed 3 yearly in line with current policy
+- DBS checks to be completed 3 yearly in line with current policy